 How we define the word “family” is growing and evolving as the culture evolves and the laws shift to accommodate the way people are living their lives.
 A de facto (“in fact”) parent is someone who has developed an important relationship in the life of a child.
-It is a person who has cared for the child, and offered loving, caring support for the child and developed an emotional bond with the child.
+It is a person who has cared for the child, offered loving, caring support for the child, and developed an emotional bond with the child.
 Non-biological parents who have invested time, love, and attention in the life of a child can now be granted legal rights and responsibility in the life of the child for which they have been caring.

 By recognizing de facto parent status, Maryland law has offered non-biological parents and caretakers legal standing regarding child custody and visitation.

 How de facto parenting is helping non-traditional families

 In cases where the biological parents are no longer able to care for their children, de facto parenting status has helped other family members show they provide direct care.
 For example, our firm has experience representing grandparents whose adult children have died, or who have become addicted to drugs or alcohol; our clients’ grandchildren often live with them, and they are the primary caregivers.

 Before, one option grandparents had was to legally adopt their grandchildren, a process they could not undertake if the parents did not lose, or give up, their parental rights.
 Other options included becoming the grandchildren’s legal guardians, or their custodians via parental consent.
 Now, because Maryland recognizes de facto parenting, we can use this concept to acknowledge the direct caregiving role that they have played in their grandchildren’s lives.